-To use this method, mix just a few drops (even just one or two – I’m not kidding) of your pure herb oil in a few tablespoons of olive oil.
+To use this method, mix 1-2 drops of essential oil in a few tablespoons of olive oil.
 Dip or roll a tampon in the oil and insert it, being careful not to shove it directly against the cervix.
 Leave it there for 4-6 hours and repeat daily.

 Anti-Septic Wash During Labor

-Chlorhexidine Gluconate, also named Hibiclens, Dexidin, or other brand names, is a surgical antispetic wash that flushes the vaginal canal during labor.
+Chlorhexidine Gluconate, also named Hibiclens, Dexidin, Stanhexidine, or other brand names, is a surgical antiseptic wash that flushes the vaginal canal during labor.
 This cleans the area just for the period of time that the baby is in birth canal, which is certainly advantageous.